-(ae) New standards and interpretations effective after 01 January 2017 (continued)
+(ae) New standards and interpretations effective after 01 January 2018 (continued)

-IFRS 9, 'Financial instruments' Key Considerations (continued) Some of the key concepts in IFRS 9 that have the most significant impact and require a high level of judgment, as considered by the Group while determining the impact assessment, are: Assessment of Significant Increase in Credit Risk The assessment of a significant increase in credit risk is done on a relative basis.
-To assess whether the credit risk on a financial asset has increased significantly since origination, the Group compares the risk of default occurring over the expected life of the financial asset at the reporting date to the corresponding risk of default at origination, using key risk indicators that are used in the Group's existing risk management processes.
-Our assessment of significant increases in credit risk will be performed at least quarterly for each individual exposure based on three factors.
-If any of the following factors indicates that a significant increase in credit risk has occurred, the instrument will be moved from Stage 1 to Stage 2: We have established thresholds for significant increases in credit risk based on movement in PDs relative to initial recognition.
-Additional qualitative reviews will be performed to assess the staging results and make adjustments, as necessary, to better reflect the positions which have significantly increased in risk.
-IFRS 9 contains a rebuttable presumption that instruments which are 30 days past due have experienced a significant increase in credit risk.
-Movements between Stage 2 and Stage 3 are based on whether financial assets are credit- impaired as at the reporting date.
-The determination of credit-impairment under IFRS 9 will be similar to the individual assessment of financial assets for objective evidence of impairment under IAS 39.
-Macroeconomic Factors, Forward Looking Information (FLI) and Multiple Scenarios The measurement of expected credit losses for each stage and the assessment of significant increases in credit risk must consider information about past events and current conditions as well as reasonable and supportable forecasts of future events and economic conditions.
-The estimation and application of forward-looking information will require significant judgment.
+IFRS 9, "Financial Instruments" (continued) Key Considerations Some of the key concepts in I significant impact and require a considered by the Group whi assessment, are: Assessment of Significant Increase The assessment of a significant in on a relative basis.
+To assess w financial asset has increased sig the Group compares the risk of expected life of the financial ass the corresponding risk of defau risk indicators that are used in management processes.
+Our assessment of significant in performed at least quarterly fo based on three factors.
+If an indicates that a significant in occurred, the instrument will b Stage 2: We have established thresho in credit risk based on mo initial recognition.
+Additional qualitative revie assess the staging results necessary, to better reflect significantly increased in risk IFRS 9 contains a rebuinstruments which are a experienced a significant increased Movements between Stage 2 a whether financial assets are reporting date.
+The determina under IFRS 9 will be similar to th financial assets for objective evi- IAS 39.
+Macroeconomic Factors, Forward Multiple Scenarios The measurement of expected and the assessment of significa must consider information abo conditions as well as reasonable of future events and economic and application of forward-look significant judgement.